HLT-ISTI/QuaPy/docs/source/manuals/methods.md

   ClassTransformer(RandomForestClassifier(oob_score=True))
 )
 ```

+More exhaustive examples of method compositions, including hyper-parameter optimization, can be found in [the example directory](https://github.com/HLT-ISTI/QuaPy/tree/master/examples).

 To implement your own loss functions and feature representations, follow the corresponding manual of the [qunfold package](https://github.com/mirkobunse/qunfold), which provides the back-end of QuaPy's composable module.